 Like other cholla from the hot deserts of Arizona and California, the green stems of cylindropuntia echinocarpa

 are covered by a very dense mass of sharp, easily-detached spines, here silver or golden in color, and the plant forms large clumps several feet high, centered on a short, thick trunk.
-Segments are at most 6 inches long and have quite pronounced, elongated tubercles (their length about twice the width), each bearing around 15 spines - in the range 10 to 17.
-Greenish yellow flowers are produced in spring, followed by greenish brown fruits which are very spiny and also have large tubercles.
+Segments are at most 6 inches long and have quite pronounced, elongated tubercles (their length about twice the width), each bearing around 25 spines - in the range 20 to 30.
+Branches are spreading rather than ascending.
+Greenish yellow flowers are produced in spring (between March and June), followed by greenish brown fruits which are very spiny and also have large tubercles.

 The species resembles cylindropuntia bigelovii